 The Day I Was Placed On Suicide Watch

 The hospital room door swung open with urgency, the usually polite charge nurse avoiding eye contact.
 “I’m sorry Mr. Ishii, but we put you on suicide watch,” she said with a slight vocal tremor while scurrying around the room collecting unnecessary cords, hoses, anything that I could use to hurt myself.
-The cogs of my mind lurched to a halt, and I felt the crushing of my soul, the contents leaking on to the floor and funneling into the drain.
+The cogs of my mind lurched to a halt, and I felt the crushing of my soul, the contents spilling to the floor and funneling down the drain.
 How did I get here?

 In May of 2018, I suffered a crash on an adventure motorcycle and tore the ACL, medial meniscus, lateral meniscus and patellar retinaculum in my left knee.
 After initial denial (I was active for two weeks post-crash, testing kayaks in Colorado and hiking in the mountains), I accepted the need for surgery and the four to five months of downtime.
 I was content despite the crash being no fault of my own.
 At 49 years of age, and a lifetime of engaging in riskier outdoor endeavors, this was my first significant injury.
 The odds had finally caught up to me, and I felt fortunate that I had made it into middle age relatively unscathed.

-I expected my second knee surgery to be minor.
+I believed my second knee surgery would be minor.
 “In and out in twenty minutes, we will see what’s up,” was the surgeon’s comment as I got wheeled into OR.
 I awoke two and a half hours later, in tremendous and debilitating pain.
 A nurse repeatedly apologized and told me to hold on a bit longer for the next allowable push of opioids, trying his best to engage in conversation to distract me from the evil inside my knee.
-I would later learn that I had a staph infection in my knee joint which required aggressive scraping to remove infected tissue and the pain was rated to be amongst the worse possible due to a surgical procedure.
+I would later learn that I had a staph infection in my knee joint which required aggressive scraping to remove infected tissue and the pain was rated to be amongst the worst possible due to a surgical procedure.

 I had waltzed into the hospital in a T-shirt and shorts, expecting to go home the same day, just like the original ACL reconstruction procedure.
 I spent the next eighteen days split between two hospitals, much of it spent under the influence of the highest opiate dosage rate allowed.
-Nurses pushed Duladid through my IV or orally every other hour, combined with more pills than I could count.
+Nurses pushed Dilaudid through my IV or orally every other hour, combined with more pills than I could count.
 I had an IV antibiotic every eight hours and OxyContin every twelve.
 I stared at the ceiling and wasted away, my knee immobilized much of the time due to a thick scab that now covered the length of my patellar harvest wound, which the surgeon had to reopen.
 Even though I attended PT and OT sessions daily during the last half of the hospital stays, I lost over thirty pounds, and at one point couldn’t raise myself out of bed.
 I cried every morning and continually asked nobody in particular, “why?”
-Luckily, my wife and daughter were there 24/7.
-Otherwise, that period would have been unbearable.
+Luckily, my wife and daughter were there 24/7, otherwise, that period would have been unbearable.

 It was a joy to be released to the comfort of my own home; PT and recovery efforts ruled the following weeks.
 I did twelve or more hours of therapy per week and thought of almost nothing else.
 A staggering amount of appointments required my wife to drive an hour to and from town.
 She also had to do everything around the house, including feeding me and our daughter.
 I gradually improved, eventually able to wiggle into my truck and drive myself.
 After six weeks of IV antibiotics, two weeks of oral antibiotics, and two weeks of being infection-free, another procedure was required to remove scar tissue that was halting improvements in flexion.
 I rolled into surgery for the third time on September 13th, and it was arguably going to be the turning point in my progression.
 The roadblock to further mobility was about to be demolished.